 When Joseph Lombardo pleaded guilty in Manhattan federal court in November to fraudulently attempting to retain a service contract with the National Basketball Players Association (NBPA), there remained the issue of his employee, Carolyn Kaufman.
 That loose end was resolved last month.
 On December 11, Kaufman, a principal with the Independence, Ohio (suburban Cleveland) investment firm of Prim Capital Corporation, was found guilty in U.S. District Court for the Southern District of New York of conspiracy to obstruct justice, obstruction of justice and perjury related to an illegal attempt by her boss to renew a multi-million service contract with the association.
 Lombardo had forged the signature of a deceased players' union general counsel and another union employee.

-On October 29, Jacob Barkemeyer, former chairman and treasurer of Brotherhood of Railroad Signalmen Local Lodge 172, was indicted in U.S. District Court for the District of New Mexico for embezzling $8,131 in funds from the Las Lunas, N.M.-based union.
-The indictment follows an investigation by the Labor Department's Office of Labor-Management Standards.
+On November 15, Ronald Karr, former treasurer of International Brotherhood of Electrical Workers Local 2359, was charged in U.S. District Court for the Southern District of Ohio with embezzling funds in the approximate amount of $158,150 from the Sugar Grove, Ohio union.
+The charge follows a probe by the U.S. Labor Department's Office of Labor-Management Standards.